 - assist Education Committee with the promotion of neighborhood schools

-- research ongoing and upcoming environmental initiatives that overlap with NRC’s mission and service area
+- research ongoing and upcoming environmental initiatives that overlap with NRC’s mission and service area and help secure grant funding

 - assist with facilitating local volunteer stewardship and recreation opportunities